youssefkhaled23/Authentication/README.md

 ## Technologies Used
 - **React**: The main JavaScript library for building user interfaces.
+- **Vite**: A fast, modern, and opinionated build tool for frontend development.
 - **React Hook Form**: A library for managing forms in React applications.
 - **TypeScript**: A superset of JavaScript that adds static typing to the language.
 - **Redux**: A predictable state container for JavaScript applications.